 1. Capture information from the leads who visit your booth

-Be sure to collect their business card, scan their badge, or have them sign up electronically so that you can follow up with them after the trade show.
+Be sure to collect business cards, scan badges or have your trade show leads sign up electronically so that you can follow up with them after the event.
 Even if they aren’t ready to work with you right now, collecting their information helps fill your pipeline with people in your target audience, and gives you access to nurture them with high-value content.

 2. Make notes of your conversations in your CRM